paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 #### How it's gone so far and why I find this theme particularly interesting

-**Since launching the beta, several users mentioned using the Midnight mode and seem happy with it!**
+**Since I launched the beta, several users have said they use Midnight mode and are happy with it!**

-I use Midnight when having trouble with falling asleep after waking up in the middle of the night.
-I had spent 2 decades dealing with insomnia (I'm good now), and one of the things I've learned is to leave the bed the moment I start ruminating.
-Instead: get a cup of tea, look out of the window, doodle, or just stare at my dog (weirdly contorted and mumbling in Aramaic, yet still cute).
+I use Midnight when I happen to wake up in the middle of the night and can't go back to sleep.
+I spent 2 decades dealing with [insomnia](<../Insomnia, Control>) (I'm good now), and one of the things I've learned is to leave the bed the moment I start ruminating.
+Instead: get a cup of tea, look out the window, doodle, or just stare at my dog (weirdly contorted and mumbling in Aramaic, yet still cute).
 We are creatures of habit.
 The last thing I need in that moment is to nurture the association between insomnia and my bed.

 I usually spend that time writing my [Stream of Consciousness Morning Notes](<../Stream of Consciousness Morning Notes>), which is an added bonus: it feels like I can make up for some of the lost time.
 It makes me feel less rushed/stressed about the next morning.